Data-Visualization-Intro/1-Class-intro/readme.md

 firstParagraph.innerHTML = chart;
 ```

-Use CSS to format the bars:
+Use CSS to format the bars.
+First, add a class to the `<div>` elements:

 ```html
 var chart = `